blbadger/blbadger.github.io/polynomial-roots.md

 $$

 {% include youtube.html id='qS8g6m0QOik' %}

+As the polynomial's largest power is incremented, large area of poorly-converging initial points appears as a light region to the left of the origin.
+This is the result of the appearance of a period-2 attractor whose points converge on the root along the negative real line as the polynomial approaches $z^4-1$

 The images produced by searching the complex plane for points that converge quickly can be very beautiful.
 It is fascinating to explore the exquisite shapes that are made with relatively simple polynomials, so I made a web application to allow one to explore these images freely using Newton's method (and other methods detailed towards the end of this page).
 Follow [this link](https://pfinderr.herokuapp.com/) for the app.